Washington vs. Arkansas State NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Saturday's over/under is 5.0 points higher than the combined 53.5 PPG average of the two teams.
+- Saturday's total is 4.5 points higher than the combined 53.5 PPG average of the two teams.

-- This contest's total is 1.5 points under the 60 these two squads combine to give up per game in 2021.
+- The 60 points per game these two squads have allowed their opponents to score this season are 2.0 more than the 58 over/under in this contest.

-- The Huskies and their opponents score an average of 47.5 points per game, 11.0 fewer than Saturday's total.
+- Huskies games have an average total of 47.5 points this season, 10.5 fewer than Saturday's over/under.

-- In 2021, games involving the Red Wolves have averaged a total of 64.5 points, 6.0 more than the set over/under in this contest.
+- The 58-point over/under for this game is 6.5 points below the 64.5 points per game average total in Red Wolves games this season.

 Washington Stats and Trends